menu

 Occupations and Workforce

-Maricopa is a blue-collar town, with 48.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Maricopa, you'll notice that it is more blue-collar than most other communities in America.
+48.59% of Maricopa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Maricopa is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Maricopa who work in sales jobs (17.37%), farm management occupations (10.80%), and community and social services (7.28%).

 Also of interest is that Maricopa has more people living here who work in computers and math than 95% of the places in the US.